CharGoldenYT/Char-s-Song-Visualizer/readme.md

 ## Custom Songs

-To make a custom song, simply drop an ogg file of the song, and a metadata file into `externSongs/`:
+To make a custom song, simply drop an ogg file of the song, and a metadata file into `externSongs/` (`~/Music/CSV/externSongs` on Mac and optionally on Linux):

-> [!NOTE]
-> TODO: Make this easier on mac os by looking under `~/Music/CSV_externSongs/`

 `example-song.json`
 ```json